omarkhalifa97/RPS-Game/README.md

 (this works for windows xp/7/8/10/11
 @ Enter following commands in CMD or Powershell

-_ pyhton3 ./Server.py    # to start server
+_ pyhton ./Server.py    # to start server

-_ python3 ./Clinet.py	# to start the game
+_ python ./Clinet.py	# to start the game